swarnpriya/eBPF_notes/aya_rust_ebpf.md

       ```

   ## Example 2: The example pass all IPv4 packets
-  In C: Only passes the IPV4 packets and drops rest
+  In C: Only passes the IPV4 packets and drops rest (Similar kind of program as in Rust but not exactly same)
   ```
   #include <linux/bpf.h>
   #include <bpf/bpf_helpers.h>